d180cf/tsumego.js/README.md

 .XXX....
 ```

-It's an example of a problem (goproblems/18629) that this solver can handle: it can figure out that if O plays first, it lives without a ko.
+It's an example of a [problem](http://www.goproblems.com/18629) that this solver can handle: it can figure out that if O (white) plays first, it lives without a ko.

-The library is written in TypeScript.
+The library is written in [TypeScript](https://github.com/Microsoft/TypeScript).
 To compile it and test do the following in the project folder:

 ```
 npm install -g typescript